Artificial Intelligence: Principles and Techniques (Revision 1)

 Part II: Knowledge, Reasoning, and Decision Making under Uncertainty, discusses how to represent knowledge,including incomplete and uncertain knowledge of the real world; how to reason logically with that knowledge using probabilities; how to use these reasoning models and methods to decide what to do, particularly by constructing plans; and how to reason and make decisions in the presence of uncertainty about the world.
 It includes some state-of-the-art topics, such as the logical representation of different types of knowledge, reasoning under uncertainty, ontological engineering, hidden Markov models (HMM), dynamic Bayesian networks (DBN), and graphical models.

-Part III: Machine Learning, describes both symbolic and statistical learning methods, as well as reinforcement learning and multi-agent learning for generating the knowledge required by reasoning and/or decision-making components of intelligent agents or systems.
+Part III: Machine Learning, describes both symbolic and statistical learning methods, as well as reinforcement learning, deep learning and multi-agent learning for generating the knowledge required by reasoning and/or decision-making components of intelligent agents or systems.

-Part IV: AI for Communication, Robotics, and Information Systems, introduces some of the most important aspects related to human activities, including natural language, perception, robotics, and human-centred information systems such as business intelligence and e-learning.
+Part IV: AI for Communication, Robotics, and Information Systems, introduces some of the most important aspects related to human activities, including natural language, perception, robotics, and human-centered information systems such as business intelligence and e-learning.

 The objectives of this course are to provide graduate students of M.Sc.
 Information Systems with comprehensive and in-depth knowledge of AI principles and techniques by introducing AI’s fundamental problems, and the state-of-the-art models and algorithms used to undertake these problems.
 This course is also designed to expose students to the frontiers of AI-intensive computing and information systems, while providing a sufficiently strong foundation to encourage further research.